-Like many in his position, Ruud de Klerk had harboured thoughts of a 'lights out' pressroom... or at least one in which automation removed as many as possible of the chores of printing a newspaper.
+Like many in his position, Ruud de Klerk had harbored thoughts of a 'lights out' pressroom... or at least one in which automation removed as many of the chores as possible to print a newspaper.

 Ruud de Klerk, director De Persgroep Printing Amsterdam.